-- Criminal background checks provide information on arrest and conviction history
+- Criminal background checks that provide information on arrest and conviction history

-- Credit checks provide information on credit and financial history (usually used in banking or financial positions)
+- Credit checks that provide information on credit and financial history (e.g., banking and financial positions).

-- Drug Testing (usually conducted for positions that require driving commercial vehicles or for operating equipment for safety purposes)
+- Drug Testing (e.g., driving commercial vehicles and operating safety equipment).

-There are many online companies that simplify the process for conducting background checks and drug testing.
-Determine if your company would like to implement these or if you are required to implement for safety purposes.
-The Department of Transportation (DOT) requires you to conduct drug tests for positions in the aviation, trucking, railroad, mass transit, pipeline, or maritime industries.
-You can require all employees in your company to comply with a pre-employment drug test, but again, ensure all applicants that have been given a conditional job offer comply with your drug testing policy.
-Again, check all federal and state laws if you should or are considering implementing a drug-free workplace.
+The Department of Transportation (DOT) requires you to conduct drug tests for certain positions.
+These are in the aviation, trucking, railroad, mass transit, pipeline, or maritime industries.
+You can require all workers in your business to take a pre-employment drug test.
+Make sure all applicants have been given a conditional job offer before drug testing.
+Check federal and state laws if you are considering implementing a drug-free workplace.